| Chef Mike Zeller,

 and texture, throw them in a slow cooker with beer and sliced onion

 and let it cook for a few hours.
 Do you agree?"
+Turns out Chef

 Mike prefers to parboil brats with beer and onions BEFORE placing